 QUEER ME UP an optimum gay culture experience in the web, By GUS!

-If you see me walking in the streets, having some drinks with friends at the pub, shopping at the book store, dancing at the club, or just in line to get my cd autographed by Lady GaGa, you’ll never guess I am the guy writing on this website.
+If you see me walking in the streets, having some drinks with friends at the pub, shopping at the book store or dancing at the club, you?ll never guess I am the guy writing on this website.
 Why?
-Because I am just a conventional average gay guy!
+Because I am just an average gay guy!

-My name is Gustavo, friends call me Gus!
+My name is Gustavo Inciarte, friends call me Gus!
 It?s easy to pronounce and it sounds butch!
 Which I think is funny.
 My story is the same old outsider story; gay guy in a small town, growing up in a third world country.
 I did not fit in, I felt like I did not belong, Surrounded by ignorance, intolerance and a homophobic society, I spent the days locked in my room dancing to Kylie?s music, living in my own world and feeling lonely.
 But then I had the opportunity to travel around the world, to visit places where being gay is not a big issue, to meet interesting personalities, to experience new cultures and I realized I was not alone, there are a lot of people like me out there.
-One thing I noticed is that my fellow gay friends have a lot of things in common; all of them share the same encouraging attitude for love, life, and optimism.
+One thing I noticed is that my fellow gay friends have a lot of things in common; all of them share the same encouraging attitude for love and optimism.

-On a more personal level, I am in my thirties, some college education, decent looking and recently married to the man of my dreams!!!
+On a more personal level, I now live in Vancouver BC, Canada.
+I am in my thirty-something, some college education, and married to the man of my dreams!!!